dmannan/graphSpec/specDefn.md

 BP : misleading to call a csv itself sparse, there will be no "missing entries" in the csv.
 But yes, it is storing the graph in a sparse format which is worth mentioning.

-The csv will be sparse!
+The graphs are sparse, hence, non-existent edges between nodes have no entry in the csv.
 And for each graph, there is a json defining its metadata.
+``
 ### How to define attributes:

+##### General Guidelines:
+1. Use attribute names that reflect their semantic meaning
+2. Attribute names should not be long, if it can be helped
+3. Use biologically relevant terms where possible
+4. Do not use capital letter for attributes
+5. Attributes with null value can be omitted.
+6. Use "node" instead of "vertex" or other synonyms.
+7. Use "edge" instead of other synonyms.
+8. Nodes are referred by their integer keys, which can be non-consecutive
+9. For Boolean-type attributes, use True/False for their value

+``
-Attributes are broken into three levels, and are formatted as a dictionary:
+Attributes are broken into three levels, and their key/value pairs are formatted as a dictionary:

-The top level of the json contains a **list of keys** for each attribute for every level, followed by the individual attributes formatted as dictionary:
+The top level of the json contains a **list of attributes** for graph and node level, followed by the individual key/value pairs formatted as dictionary.
+Note, edge attributes DO NOT have a list of keys because that information is contained in the headers of the edgelist csv.
+In the json, the edge attributes will only be explained and WILL NOT contain key/value pairs:

-BP : I don't understand what you mean by the above

 ```
 {
-"graphAttributes": [list of keys contained in the json that define global graph-level attributes], ex: ["multi-graph", "weughted", etc]
+"graphAttributes": [list of keys contained in the json that define global graph-level attributes], ex: ["multi-graph", "weighted", etc]

 "nodeAttributes": [list of keys contained in the json that define node-level attributes], ex: ["name", etc].
-Please specifically use the term "node" to refer to these attributes instead of "vertex" or other synonyms.

-"edgeAttributes": [list of keys contained in the json that define edge-level attributes], ex: ["type", etc]  # BP: I know we went back and forth about edge attributes, do these correspond to
-the columns of the edgelist?
-I'm a little confused what these would be in practice.
 }
 ```
 Following the list of keys, the attributes themselves are defined as dictionaries, with the above mentioned keys and their corresponding values.
 Note: Nodes are referred to them by their **integers IDs**.
 Edge attributes is a list of dictionaries, where the edges are referred to by their **"node source" and "node target"**.
 In the spec, please refrain from adding the "weights" of the edges, since the csv contains this information.: